euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/02Preparation/WorkspaceONE_Android_IntegrationPreparation.md

     This opens a list of applications.

-2. Select: Add Application.
+3. Select: Add Application.

     This opens the Add Application dialog.

-3. Select the group of the end user that you are using for development.
+4. Select the group of the end user that you are using for development.

-4. Click Upload, which opens the Add dialog.
+5. Click Upload, which opens the Add dialog.

-5. On the Add dialog: select Local File, then click Choose file.
+6. On the Add dialog: select Local File, then click Choose file.

     This opens a file chooser dialog.

-6. Locate and select your signed APK file, then click Save.
+7. Locate and select your signed APK file, then click Save.

     The file will be uploaded and progress will be indicated on the screen.

     When the upload finishes, the Add dialog closes and you return to the Add Application dialog.
 The file name will have been filled in.

-7. On the Add Application dialog, click Continue.
+8. On the Add Application dialog, click Continue.

     This opens the next step, which is the Edit Application dialog.

-8. Append your user name to the application name, if you like, and click Save & Assign.
+9. Append your user name to the application name, if you like, and click Save & Assign.

     Appending your user name will make clear, to anybody with access to the console, that you are responsible for this application.

-    After you click, the Update Assignment dialog will open.
+    After you click, the Assignment Distribution dialog will open.

-9. Add an assignment to the required group.
+10. Set the assignment name and group, then click Create.

+    In the Assignment Distribution dialog

+    -   set a Name that includes your user name.
-    In the Update Assignment dialog, click Add Assignment.
-On the dialog that appears, select the same group as before, then click Add.
-There is no need to add or enable any other items, like DLP, at this time.
+    -   add the same group as before in the Assignment Groups.

+    There is no need to add or enable any other items, like restrictions, at this time.
-    This returns you to the Update Assignment dialog.
-The assignment that you just added should now appear.

-10. Click Save And Publish.
+    Click Create and a dialog will open in which you can review the new assignment.

+11. On the assignment review dialog, click Save.

-    This opens the Preview Assigned Devices screen, which you can ignore.
+    This opens the Preview Assigned Devices dialog.

-11. Click Publish.
+12. Click Publish.

-    This finalizes the addition and returns you to the application list.
+    This finalizes the addition and returns you to the Applications part of the dashboard.
+The detail view of the app you just added will be open.

 The application that you uploaded can now be installed from Hub application.